-Wouldn’t it be great if you could add a new post to your WordPress website or blog, and the following took place … all from your page address:
+Wouldn’t it be great if after publishing a new post on your site, the following could happen … all from your post address:

-- Every piece of content added to your site would have its own unique identifier, making your content easier to manage.
+- Each content item on your website or blog would have a unique ID, making things easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the URL that people and search engines will use to link to your articles or sections of your site or the links you send in emails pointing readers to content items on your site.
-Some people also call permalinks “pretty” URLs.
+A permalink is the URL that others use to link to your articles or sections of your site or the links you send in an email pointing readers to articles on your site.
+Some people also refer to permalinks as “pretty” URLs.

 Why Use Permalinks?

-Hopefully, you are probably aware by now that, WordPress is one of the best CMS applications available when it comes to SEO.
+Hopefully, you probably know by now that, WordPress is one of the best CMS tools you can use when it comes to SEO.

-WordPress is not only well optimized right out of the box, but there are SEO plugins you can use that can help to fine tuned its SEO aspect further.
+WordPress is not only well optimized straight out of the box, but there are excellent SEO plugins you can use that can easily help to improve its SEO aspect.

-If you focus on the SEO aspect of your website, then you cannot ignore the importance of its site’s URLs.
+If you focus on the SEO aspect of your website, then you should not ignore the importance of your URLs.
 Search engines like Google place considerable weight on the URL structure of a site.

-Permalinks are used to turn links on your site into “search engine friendly” URLs.
-Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks can be used to make the links on your site into “search engine friendly” URLs.
+Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s review why you may need to configure your permalinks if publishing content in WordPress.
+Now … let’s review why it’s best to configure your permalinks when publishing content in WordPress.

-WordPress uses the above link structure to locate information inside your database.
-It does not mean much to anyone, and it doesn’t help your website with on-site SEO.
+The link structure shown above is used by WordPress to locate data within your database.
+It doesn’t really help your site with on-site SEO.

-Although Google is clearly still indexing the above sites, many site owners are missing out on additional SEO benefits.
+Although Google is still indexing the above sites, many site owners are potentially missing out on additional SEO benefits.

-To get the maximum SEO benefit from using and improve your site’s rankings, you will want to make sure to set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get the maximum SEO benefit from using and improve your site’s rankings, you will want to make sure to configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

 WordPress lets you create a custom URL structure for your published posts, so your pages can go from this …